bnqy/bank-system-ef/ooad.md

 Intermediate level task for practicing object-oriented design.

-Before starting with the task learn the basics of [UML language](https://en.wikipedia.org/wiki/Unified_Modeling_Language) and [UML Class Diagrams](https://en.wikipedia.org/wiki/Class_diagram).
-Search YouTube for [relevant video tutorials](https://www.youtube.com/results?search_query=uml+class+diagram) to get started quickly.
-Don't waste time!
-You don't have to master class diagrams.
-You just need to get a [basic understanding on the topic](https://www.tutorialspoint.com/object_oriented_analysis_design/ooad_uml_basic_notation.htm), and you can always find the answer to your question in the [UML Class Diagrams Reference](https://www.uml-diagrams.org/class-reference.html).

 _Estimated time to complete the task - 4h._

 _The task requires .NET 8 SDK installed._